Soo-econ/lwdid/README.md

 >
 > **Updated `lwdid.ado` file now available in the GitHub repository. — April 27, 2026**
 >
-> The updated version has also been submitted to SSC.
-Once the SSC update is processed, users will be able to install the latest version directly using:
->
 > ```stata
 > ssc install lwdid, replace
 > ```
-> For now, users who would like to use the most recent development version can install it from GitHub:
->
-> ```stata
-> net install lwdid, from("https://raw.githubusercontent.com/Soo-econ/lwdid/main/") replace
-> ```
->
 > To confirm that the updated version is installed, run:
 >
 > ```stata
 > which lwdid
 > ```
->
 > The output should show:
->
 > ```stata
 > *! version 2.2 April 27 2026
 > ```